Show validation progress in the Save button

 customValidationsDebounce="400"

 Programmatically trigger validation with Form.validate(): The validate() method runs all field validators without submitting the form.
-It returns a promise that resolves once every async check has settled:
+Use it when a workflow needs to check the current section before moving forward:

 <Form id="myForm" ...>